AN OLD-TIME COIN SHOP... BUT CLEAN, WELL LIT & COMFORTABLE

 Week after week, precious metals had been closing higher and higher.
 The Brexit vote spurred silver to heights not seen since January 2015.

-The jump twenty-two weeks ago took us back to August 2014.
+The jump twenty-sixweeks ago took us back to August 2014.
 Just before the recession, silver closed over $20.
 Even before the Arab Spring propelled it to almost $50 in 2011, it had returned above $20, where it mainly stayed for four years, dipping rarely to $19.50.
 What does the future hold?
 I don't know.
 Silver bottomed at $13.62 December 15, 2015, a level not seen since August 2009, after a fifteen-month decline.
-This week finds silver up 20% in thirteen months.
+This week finds silver up 26% in fourteen months.
 Time to sell?
 Time to buy?
 In either case, I can accomodate your needs whether it be American Silver Eagles, bullion or junk silver.
 That's why I'm here.
 I also have AGE in 1/10, 1/4, 1/2 and 1 ounce.
+Also .9999 one-ounce gold Maple Leaves.

 Gold, after touching $1375 July 6, fell to $1320 on the 14th.
-This week gold rose to $1150.90, $16.40 above last Friday's close.
+This week gold rose to $1232.00, $13.00 above last Friday's close.
 Silver peaked at $20.65 July 10 and then dropped to $19.87 on the 12th.
-This week silver rose to $15.88 15¢ above last Friday's close.
-Gold stopped drifiting down, as it has been since it became obvious Trump would be our next president.
+This week silver rose to $17.93 44¢ above last Friday's close.
+Gold stopped drifiting down, as it had been since it became obvious Trump would be our next president.
 The Fed's interest rate hike just continued the trend, also turning around silver.